Hawaii’s Unsolved Murders: Who killed former Chaminade University basketball player Mark Wells?

-WEST MAUI (KHON) – Maui Police are renewing requests for information in the death of Mark Wells, who played a role in what’s considered the greatest upset in college basketball history.
+WEST MAUI, Hawaii (KHON) – Maui Police are renewing requests for information in the death of Mark Wells, who played a role in what’s considered the greatest upset in college basketball history.

+The Chaminade University Silverswords defeated the University of Virginia Cavaliers on December 23, 1982.

 The victory is widely regarded as college basketball’s “biggest upset” of all time.